fab-bla/Auction/README.md

         CV)](https://github.com/Base-R-Best-R/Auction/blob/main/Code/Models/Colab/Parallel_NestedCV_RF.ipynb)
 -   [XGBoost](https://github.com/Base-R-Best-R/Auction/blob/main/Code/Models/Colab/XGboost.ipynb)

-# Best Model (07/13/22)
+# Best Model (07/15/22)

-The boxplots below display the out of sample predicted values for the lasso regression and the random forest with logistic PCA pre-processing.
+The boxplots below display the out of sample predicted values for the lasso regression and the random forest with logistic PCA preprocessing.
 Further, as the Engineers Estimate may be considered as a benchmark for prediction it is also included in the plot.

 ![](README_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-The boxplot shows that the Lasso regression seems to be able to predict the outliers the best when compared to the random forest and the Engineer’s Estimate.
+The boxplot shows that the Lasso regression seems to be able to predict the outliers the best when compared to the remaining models and the Engineer’s Estimate as a benchmark.

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->